aminmbare/Computational-intelligence/lab3/README.md

 ## GA

-INITIAL POPULATION will be equal to 30.
+"INITIAL POPULATION" will be equal to 30.

-OFF SPRING size is set to 3 and NUMBER OF GENERATION is equal to 200.
+"OFF SPRING" size is set to 3 and "NUMBER OF GENERATION" is equal to 200.

 the fittest inidivual among the population after evolving it has $p$ = 0.2422 and $q$ = 0.898591 .

-We assue that that the EVOLVED AGENT ALWAYS MAKES THE FIRST MOVE.
+We assume that that the EVOLVED AGENT ALWAYS MAKES THE "FIRST MOVE".

 | Oponent                     | Winning ratio     |
 | --------------------------- |:-----------------:|